jwinarske/rpi-vision/README.md

 Point to base folder of your target sysroot

+#### TARGET_SYSROOT_TRIPLE

+Defaults to `arm-linux-gnueabihf` if not set.
+CMake variable of same name can be overriden if clang.toolchain.cmake is not used.

-#### PKG_CONFIG_PATH
+#### PKG_CONFIG_PATH, PKG_CONFIG_LIBDIR

-This is used by OpenCV to find gtk-2.0 libraries.
-The values used are based on a Debian arm-linux-eabihf rootfs.
+These are used by OpenCV to find gtk-2.0, gtk-ext1, and openGL libraries in the target sysroot.

 ## CMake Variables